Madtrent/CrypticProxyAPI-Docs/README.md

 port: <port you want the server to run on>
 domain: <The domain you want the server to run on>
 limit: <The rate limiter>
+FloodgatePrefix: <If your using floodGate your bedrock player prefix>
 AccessKey:
   enabled: <If you want it to require an access key>
   key: <The required access key if enabled>